Octopus AIM VCTs – Breedon

 Our view

-The Octopus AIM VCTs benefit from being managed by a well resourced and experienced team within the UK’s largest VCT manager.
-The size of Octopus as an investor within AIM means the team has great access to companies' management teams and deal flow.
+The Octopus AIM VCTs benefit from being managed by a well resourced and experienced team with access to companies' management teams and deal flow.

-Over the long term, the Octopus AIM VCTs have been able to sustain a dividend yield in the middle-single digits or higher, and they target a yield of 5% for this year.
+Over the long term, the Octopus AIM VCTs have been able to sustain a dividend yield in the middle-single digits or higher, and they target a yield of 6% going forward – not guaranteed.
 Past performance is not a guide to the future.

 As an AIM VCT, the trusts are subject to market volatility.
-Valuations of growth stocks have been turbulent recently affecting the VCTs’ performance.
-However, the investment team believes this has left many of its portfolio companies trading on attractive valuations.
+Growth companies on the AIM market have endured a period of challenging performance, and this has taken its toll on the VCTs.
+However, the investment team believes this has created an environment of excessive pessimism and has left many of its portfolio companies trading at attractive valuations.

-Fundraising on AIM has also declined significantly over the last two years, resulting in limited new investment opportunities.
-However, the managers expect attractive this to change over time – with opportunities arising both from existing portfolio companies looking to raise new capital and new ones coming to market.
+Fundraising on AIM has also declined significantly in recent years, resulting in limited new investment opportunities.
+However, the manager expects this to change – with opportunities arising both from existing portfolio companies looking to raise new capital and new ones coming to market.

-The Octopus AIM VCTs are two of the more diversified AIM VCTs and, in our view, the offer could be an attractive way for experienced investors to back high-quality growth-orientated UK small companies in a tax-efficient manner.
+The Octopus AIM VCTs are two of the more diversified AIM VCTs and, in our view, the offer could appeal to experienced investors aiming to back high-quality growth-orientated UK small companies in a tax-efficient manner.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – investments.
 You should base your investment decision on the offer documents and ensure you have read and fully understand them before investing.
 The information on this webpage is a marketing communication.
 It is not advice or a personal or research recommendation to buy any of the investments mentioned, nor does it include any opinion as to the present or future value or price of these investments.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.